 I need to rewind for a moment to two years ago when I attended my first writer's conference and took the leap into this crazy world.
-The Pennwriter's convention was a peek into the real world of writing, not the dabbling that I had been doing here and there.
+The Pennwriter's conference was a peek into the real world of writing, not the dabbling that I had been doing here and there.
 My friend and I were new at this so we went for one day and we stuck our toe into the water carefully.
 What we found was an ocean inhabited by some amazingly talented people.
 I was hooked.
 I was gung ho to write that next great novel and get it sent off to an agent.

 Unfortunately life is not an ongoing writer's convention.
 (God that would great if it was.
 Talking about books, characters, plots, motivation....)
 Okay, back to the story.
 The thing that you realize when you're no longer with all these amazing people is that the writer's life is very lonely and pretty foreign.
 Think about it.
 We sit inside our heads making up imaginary friends, or enemies, or vampires...well you get the picture.
 Meanwhile the world around us needs to keep moving on and it doesn't understand what you mean when you say you need to go get lost in your thoughts.
 There are groceries to be bought, laundry and cleaning to be done, and the job that actually pays us at the moment.
 Friends and family would like you to be present now and then as well.
 On top of that there is the exercise that you need to throw in due to the hours you sit day dreaming.
 Let's be honest, sometimes these other voices drown out the ones in your head and they win.